Ssakshii27/SIGN-IN/README.md

 **Step2**
 You also need to enable Email/Password sign-in.
 To do this, you need to go to your Firebase Console, open authentication section, then click on the sign-in method tab and enable Email/Password sign-in method.
 The image below has Email/Password sign-in method enabled

+**Step3**
+You only have to change the firebase configuration of your firebase app to connect your project with the firebase.